SlowDash integrates Python scripts written by users, with features including:

 Plugin modules can dynamically add branches to the control tree.
 For

-example, Redis plugin adds the redis()
+example, the Redis plugin adds the redis()

-node and a number of
+node and several

 time-series.
 Plugins are loaded to a node, not (necessarily) to the root

-ControlSystem; for example, a plugin that uses ethernet is loaded to an
+ControlSystem; for example, a plugin that uses Ethernet is loaded to an

-ethernet node, creating a sub-branch under the ethernet node, and the
+Ethernet node, creating a sub-branch under the Ethernet node, and the

 as send()